Muslim women in science and technology: Hayat Al Sindi

 Hayat Al Sindi is a medical scientist in Saudi Arabia.
 She is also the first female among the Consultative Assembly of Saudi Arabia's members.
 Her contributions were extremely good for biotechnology as well as medical testing.
 "My mission is to find simple, inexpensive ways to monitor health that are specifically designed for remote places and harsh conditions" Her test devices were ensured to not require external power or electricity.
 Sindi never spoke English or even traveled outside of Saudi Arabia, but she ended up moving to England to attend a university.
 After learning English, she applied to Cambridge University for biotechnology and was the first female to be accepted into it.

-Labana of Cordoba
+Lubna of Córdoba

-Labana of Cordoba was originally a slave-girl of Spanish origin, she rose to become an important figure in the Umayyad Palace of Cordoba.
+Lubna of Córdoba was originally a slave-girl of Spanish origin, she rose to become an important figure in the Umayyad Palace of Cordoba.

 Sutayta al-Mahamali

-She came from a highly educated Baghdadi family (her father, Abu ‘Abdullah al-Hussein, was a judge and the author of several books on Islamic jurisprudence).Sutayta, however, excelled in mathematics; proving good at hisab (arithmetic) and fara'idh (successoral calculations).
+She came from a highly educated Baghdadi family (her father, Abu ‘Abdullah al-Hussein, was a judge and the author of several books on Islamic jurisprudence).
+Sutayta, however, excelled in mathematics; proving good at hisab (arithmetic) and fara'idh (successoral calculations).